JacobEvelyn/friends/README.md

 These flags are:

+- `--colorless`: Disable output colorization and other effects.
 - `--debug`: Debug error messages with a full backtrace.
-- `--filename`: Set the location of the friends file to use (default: ./friends.md)
+- `--filename`: Set the location of the friends file to use (default: ./friends.md).

 ```bash
 $ friends --filename ./test/tmp/friends.md clean